kaliatech/website-kaliatech/content/blogposts/2022/20220211-ref-scrum-points.md

 ### 2 Points

 Not 1 and not 3.
 Should only take a few minutes.
-Many teams don't bother using 2 point values in Fibonacci.
+Many teams don't bother using 2 point values when using Fibonacci scale.

 ### 3 Points